Fsu0413/openssl-externalCMake/Mapping.md

 | `ec_explicit_curves` | `-DOPENSSL_EC_EXPLICIT_CURVES=` | OFF | Disabled by default in 4.0 |
 | `tls-deprecated-ec` | `-DOPENSSL_TLS_DEPRECATED_EC=` | OFF | Disabled by default in 4.0 |
 | `c_rehash` | — | removed | Use `openssl rehash` |

+Current tree: OpenSSL **4.0.2**.
+The gitlink and tarball SHA-256 are recorded in `openssl.upstream` and checked by `scripts/verify-openssl-upstream.sh`.